-Types of pre-school educational institutes in Canada
+Types of pre-school in Canada Education System

-Co-operative school: This costs the least.
+This costs the least.
 Here, parents volunteer as professional teachers’ aides.

-The school timings are between 8 am to 3 pm with an hour lunch break and 15 minutes break after every 40-45 minute lecture.
+The school timings are between 8 am to 3 pm with an hour of lunch break and 15 minutes break after every 40-45 minute lecture.
 The students have a 5-day study week.

 The focus area during this phase is building literacy and numerical skills.

-Subjects taught: mathematics, reading, science, language arts, physical education, music, social studies, and art.
+Subjects taught: Mathematics, reading, science, language arts, physical education, music, social studies, and art.
 Recently, early language immersion programs have started.
 Certain schools provide French and other languages as optional.

 This spans from the ages 12-18 i.e. Grade 7-12.
-This is also called the High school.
+This is also called High school.
 Junior High school (Grade 7-9) and Senior High school (Grade 10-12) are two sub-parts of high school.